 In order to enrol in the ILSPSD, applicants need to have successfully completed an undergraduate degree (a minimum of 180 ECTS – within the European Higher Education Area – or its equivalent) from a fully accredited institution of higher education (within or outside the EHEA), provided that this undergraduate degree grants access to master’s level studies in the country in which the undergraduate degree diploma was issued.

-If you have completed your courses outside the ECTS area, your workload must be converted.
-You need to ask your degree awarding institution for a written statement of the working hours needed for accomplishing each of your (law) courses.
-When applying please upload this statement and your conversion calculations together with your degree certificate and transcript of records
+If it is not included in your transcript of records, you need to ask your degree awarding institution for a written statement of the working hours needed for accomplishing each of your courses.
+Please upload this statement and your conversion calculations (by using the formula [credit hours per week (in class + self-study)] x [weeks per semester] / 25 = ECTS) together with your diploma and transcript.

 Applicants must have successfully completed 60 ECTS in relevant subjects, of which at least 30 ECTS must have been acquired in law.